keeganridgley107/guild_msg_app/README.md

         - using a local csv file, hashtable or an actual sqlite db would be more optimal long term solutions
 - focused on real time communications first with socket design, would have been smart to implement storage earlier in retrospect
 - possible work-around solution for message storage is to update the template html once messages have been appended to message-window div
+    - tried using bs4 but encountered error with type not being string, possible solution would add step to read, update, close, to parse html